mert-kurttutan/torchview/README.md

 - Parts related to input processing and validation are taken/inspired from torchinfo repository!!.
 - Many of the software related parts (e.g. CI, testing) are also taken/inspired from torchinfo repository.
 So big thanks to @TylerYep!!!
-- The mechanism of constructing visual graph is thanks to `__torch_function__` and subclassing torch.Tensor.
+- The algorithm for constructing visual graphs is thanks to `__torch_function__` and subclassing torch.Tensor.
 Big thanks to all those who developed this API!!.